j1441/jacks-mining-dashboard-app/PROJECT_CONTEXT.md

 ### Migration Behavior
 - Old single-miner configs automatically migrate to multi-miner format
-- Migration happens in `loadConfig()` at lines 1729-1739
+  - Migration happens in `loadConfig()` at lines 1754-1763
   - Original config is preserved with new `miners` array
+- Old `gridFeePerKwh` configs automatically migrate to dual grid fee format
+  - Migration happens in `loadConfig()` at lines 1765-1771
+  - Weekday day rate set to old value
+  - Weekend/night rate set to 60% of old value as default

 ### WebSocket Reconnection
 - Auto-reconnects every 5 seconds on disconnect